-Tulum is a medium, well preserved, walled Post Classic (1200-1450 A.D.) city bounded on the east side by the beautiful blue Caribbean.
+Tulum is a medium, well preserved, walled Post Classic (1200-1450 A.D.) archaeological zone bounded on the east side by the beautiful blue Caribbean.
 The original name for the site has been interpreted as Zama; Dawn in Yucatec Maya.
 It is noted for its well preserved murals and images of the Diving God.
 It features a type of architecture known as East Coast Style, with similarities to Chichen Itza and Mayapan.

 Tulum is located on a high cliff which affords it a spectacular command of the surrounding land and sea.
 On the east side of the Castillo is a sharp drop off to the sea with a very nice white sand beach used in ancient times to land large ocean going trade canoes.
 Today it’s a great place to take a refreshing swim.

 Tulum is about 2 miles east of the town of the same name which is located on the main coastal road, Highway 307, south from Cancun.
 Arrive early as the site tends to get crowded as the day goes on.

 ENTRANCE FEE: $ U.S. 4.50/85 Pesos, plus parking & tram

 ACCOMODATIONS: Available in the town of Tulum and in the Zona Hotelera along the beach road.